Not a Member?

 Significant respiratory depression, acute or severe bronchial asthma in unmonitored settings or absence of resuscitative equipment, known or suspected paralytic ileus and GI obstruction.

 Not for use as PRN analgesic, for acute or mild pain, pain not expected to persist for an extended period, pain in immediate postoperative period (first 24 hrs following surgery) for patients not previously taking the drug, and postoperative pain, unless the patient is already receiving chronic opioid therapy prior to surgery, or postoperative pain is expected to be moderate to severe and persist for an extended period.
 60mg and 80mg tabs, a single dose >40mg, or a total daily dose >80mg are only for use in opioid-tolerant patients.
-Respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients; monitor closely.
-Monitor for respiratory depression and consider alternative nonopioid analgesics in patients with significant chronic obstructive pulmonary disease (COPD) or cor pulmonale, and patients having a substantially decreased respiratory reserve, hypoxia, hypercapnia, or preexisting respiratory depression.
+Respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients; consider alternative nonopioid analgesics in patients with significant chronic obstructive pulmonary disease (COPD) or cor pulmonale, and patients having a substantially decreased respiratory reserve, hypoxia, hypercapnia, or preexisting respiratory depression.
 May cause severe hypotension, including orthostatic hypotension and syncope, in ambulatory patients; monitor for signs of hypotension after dose initiation or titration.
 Avoid with circulatory shock.
 Monitor for signs of sedation and respiratory depression in patients susceptible to the intracranial effects of carbon dioxide retention (eg, those with increased intracranial pressure [ICP] or brain tumors).
 May obscure clinical course in patient with head injury.
 Avoid with impaired consciousness or coma.
 Difficulty in swallowing tab, intestinal obstruction, and exacerbation of diverticulitis reported; consider alternative analgesic in patients who have difficulty swallowing or are at risk for underlying GI disorders resulting in small GI lumen.
 May cause spasm of sphincter of Oddi and increase in serum amylase; monitor for worsening of symptoms in patients with biliary tract disease (eg, acute pancreatitis).
-May aggravate convulsions with convulsive disorders and may induce or aggravate seizures in some clinical settings; monitor for worsened seizure control in patients with history of seizure disorders.
+May aggravate convulsions with convulsive disorders and may induce or aggravate seizures in some clinical settings.
 May impair mental or physical abilities.
-Not recommended for use immediately prior to and during labor, when use of shorter-acting analgesics or other analgesic techniques are more appropriate.
+Not recommended for use immediately prior to and during labor.

 Respiratory depression, constipation, N/V, somnolence, dizziness, pruritus, headache, dry mouth, asthenia, sweating, apnea, respiratory arrest, circulatory depression, hypotension.

-Respiratory depression, hypotension, and profound sedation or coma may occur with other CNS depressants (eg, sedatives, hypnotics, anxiolytics, neuroleptics, muscle relaxants, tranquilizers, general anesthetics, phenothiazines, alcohol, other opioids); when combination is contemplated, start oxycodone at 1/3 to 1/2 the usual dose and use lower dose of the concomitant CNS depressant.
+Respiratory depression, hypotension, and profound sedation or coma may occur with other CNS depressants (eg, tranquilizers, general anesthetics, alcohol); when combination is contemplated, start oxycodone at 1/3 to 1/2 the usual dose and use lower dose of the concomitant CNS depressant.
 May enhance neuromuscular blocking action of true skeletal muscle relaxants and increase respiratory depression.
 CYP3A4 inhibitors, such as macrolide antibiotics (eg, erythromycin), azole-antifungal agents (eg, ketoconazole), and protease inhibitors (eg, ritonavir) may increase levels of oxycodone, prolonging opioid effects.
 Decreased levels with CYP450 inducers (eg, rifampin, carbamazepine, phenytoin).
-CYP2D6 inhibitor (eg, quinidine, fluoxetine) may block the partial metabolism to oxymorphone.
+CYP2D6 inhibitors (eg, quinidine, fluoxetine) may block the partial metabolism to oxymorphone.
 Mixed agonist/antagonist analgesics (eg, pentazocine, nalbuphine, butorphanol) may reduce analgesic effect and/or precipitate withdrawal symptoms; avoid coadministration.
 May reduce efficacy of diuretics and lead to acute urinary retention.
 Anticholinergics or other medications with anticholinergic activity may increase risk of urinary retention and/or severe constipation and lead to paralytic ileus.

 Category B, not for use in nursing.

-Pure µ-receptor opioid agonist; has not been established.
+Pure µ-receptor opioid agonist; not established.
 Specific CNS opioid receptors have been identified throughout the brain and spinal cord and are thought to play a role in analgesic effect.

 Absorption: Administration of variable doses resulted in different parameters.
 Distribution: Vd=2.6L/kg (IV); plasma protein binding (45%); crosses placenta; found in breast milk.
 Metabolism: Extensively via CYP3A and 2D6 into noroxycodone (major metabolite), noroxymorphone (active major metabolite), and oxymorphone (active metabolite).
 Elimination: Urine; T1/2=4.5 hrs.